damianhakert/damianhakert.github.io/source/posts/2016-06-10-ssg-overview-gitlab-pages-part-2.html.md

 will be compiled to regular CSS.
 There are more interesting features and advantages of preprocessors, but that's not in focus on this post.

-By the way, this Sass example will be compiled exactly to the CSS code above it.
+By the way, the given Sass example will be compiled exactly to the CSS code above it.

 ### <i class="fa fa-folder-open-o fa-fw" style="color:rgb(226,67,41); font-size:.85em"></i> Directory structure